Romero Britto is a current leading artist in the world pop art scene.

 Born in Recife, Brazil in 1963, from an early age he taught himself painting on newspapers as his canvas.

 In 1983, after inspired by Matisse’s and Picasso’s works in Paris, he has created a vibrant and iconic style that fused cubism and pop.

 He moved to Miami in 1988 and was named Absolut Vodka’s “Absolut Art” alongside Andy Warhol and Keith Herring the following year.
-Since then, he collaborated with major brands such as Audi, Bentley, Disney, Evian and more.
+Since then, he collaborated with major brands such as Disney, Coca Cola, Citi Bank, Wilson and more.